lkoenigs-2025/Module-2/README.md

 # Module-2
-uploade lab for class 2
+uploaded lab for class 2